Your Ultimate Guide to a GLP 1 Companion Supplement

 References

-Mozaffarian, D., Agarwal, M., Aggarwal, M., et al. (2025).
-Nutritional priorities to support GLP 1 therapy for obesity: A joint advisory from the American College of Lifestyle Medicine, the American Society for Nutrition, the Obesity Medicine Association, and The Obesity Society.
+Mozaffarian, D., et al. (2025).
+Nutritional priorities to support GLP-1 therapy for obesity: A joint advisory.
 The American Journal of Clinical Nutrition.
 (American College of Cardiology)

 This article is for educational purposes only and is not intended as medical advice.
 Dietary supplements are not intended to diagnose, treat, cure, or prevent any disease.
 If you use GLP-1 medication, have a medical condition, experience ongoing symptoms, or are concerned about nutrient intake, speak with your healthcare provider before starting any supplement.